 The $100,000 balance comparison is instructive.

-At a 10% bank rate: $833 per month in interest.
-At a 25% online rate: $2,083 per month.
-At an effective 50% APR (common with some fintech products once fees are factored in): $4,167 per month.
-The difference between the bank and the mid-tier online lender is $1,250 per month, or $15,000 per year on the same $100,000 balance.
+At a 10% bank rate: $833 monthly interest.
+At a 25% online rate: $2,083 monthly.
+At an effective 50% APR: $4,167 monthly.
+The bank-to-online gap is $1,250 per month or $15,000 yearly.

 Monthly Interest Cost on $100,000 Balance by Lender Type